espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 **Note:**

+* Bluetooth LE devices like Puck.js are not treated as serial port devices by Windows.
+If the IDE's connection menu shows devices beginning with the word `COM` (eg. `COM5`), they are not your Puck.js and connecting to them won't work.
 * If using Windows 8.1/10 or later you'll need to pair your Puck.js using the Windows Bluetooth menu before it'll appear in the Web IDE.
 * If you're using a Bluetooth dongle with Windows 10 you should use Windows'